ravireddy17/finguard/README.md

 # Dashboard at http://localhost:3000
 ```

-> **Note:** The frontend works fully standalone without the backend — it falls back to a realistic mock data generator automatically.
+> **Note:** The frontend works fully standalone without the backend, it falls back to a realistic mock data generator automatically.
 This makes it easy to showcase on GitHub Pages or Vercel.

 ---